The $\rho(1S,2S)$, $\psi(1S,2S)$, $\Upsilon(1S,2S)$ and $\psi_t(1S,2S)$ mesons in a double pole QCD Sum Rule: Introduction

 \section{Introduction}

-In 1979, Shifman, Vainshtein and Zakharov (SVZ) \cite{Shifman:1978bx} created the successful method of QCD sum rules (QCDSR), which is widely used nowadays and they won the Sakurai prize in 1999 for this discovery.
-With this method, we can calculate many hadron parameters like: hadron's mass, decay constant, coupling constant and form factors in terms of the QCD parameters like: quark masses, the strong coupling and non-perturbative parameters like quark condensate and gluon condensate.
-The main point of this method is that the quantum numbers and quarks hadron's content are represented by an interpolating current, where we get a correlation function as a time order operation of this current.
-The determination of the ground state of hadron's mass, we use the two point correlation function, where this correlation function has two point of view, the QCD side and the phenomenological side.
-On the QCD side, the correlation function can be written in terms of a dispersion relation, where the spectral density doesn't have poles, on the other hand, the phenomenological side has a sum of the all states that coupling with the current.
-To represent the phenomenological side as a form of a dispersion relation the SVZ method uses an Ansatz that the spectral density can be represented by the form ``pole + continuum''.
+In 1977, Shifman, Vainshtein, Zakharov, Novikov, Okun and Voloshin \cite{Novikov:1977dq,Novikov:1977cm,Shifman:1978bx,Shifman:1978zq} created the successful method of QCD sum rules (QCDSR), which is widely used nowadays.
+With this method, we can calculate many hadron parameters such as: mass of the hadron, decay constant, coupling constant and form factors in terms of the QCD parameters as for example: quark masses, the strong coupling and non-perturbative parameters like quark condensate and gluon condensate.
+The main point of this method is that the quantum numbers and content of quarks in hadron are represented by an interpolating current, where the correlation function of this current is introduced in the framework of the operator product expansion (OPE).
+To determine the mass and the decay constant of the ground state of the hadron, we use the two point correlation function.
+On the QCD side, the correlation function can be written in terms of a dispersion relation and on the phenomenological side can be written in terms of the ground state and several excited states.
+The usual QCDSR method uses an ansatz that the phenomenological spectral density can be represented by a form pole plus continuum, where is assumed that the phenomenological and QCD spectral density coincides with each other above the continuum threshold.
+The continuum is represented by an extra parameter called, $s_0$, as being correlated with the onset of excited states \cite{Colangelo:2000dp}.
+In general, the resonance activity occurs with $\sqrt{s_0}$ lower than the mass of the first excited state.

-For the $\rho$ meson's spectrum the proposal of SVZ is a good approach, due the large decay width of the $\rho(2S)$ or $\rho(1450)$ and the possible existence of a light $\rho(3S)$ or $\rho(1570)$ with decay width about 144 MeV, Fig.(\ref{spec}), that allow to approximate the excited states of this theory as a continuum, on the other hand, the $J/\psi$ meson's spectrum is very different and a proposed type ``pole+ pole+ continuum'' seems more realistic, Fig. (\ref{spec}).
+For the $\rho$ meson spectrum, Fig.(\ref{spec}), the purpose of pole plus continuum is a good approach, due to the large decay width of the $\rho(2S)$ or $\rho(1450)$, that allow to approximate the excited states as a continuum.

-Alternative proposals for the phenomenological spectral density have been used in the QCDSR to study the case where the hadron ground state has a large decay width \cite{Lee:2008tz}, where the pole is replaced by Breit-Wigner function.
-The case where the excited states are considered in QCDSR there are two methods: the Maximum Entropy Method \cite{Gubler:2010cf} and Gaussian Sum Rule with ``pole+ pole+ continuum'' Ansatz \cite{Harnett:2008cw}.
-In Maximum Entropy Method there are studies for the $\rho$ meson \cite{Gubler:2010cf}, nucleon \cite{Ohtani:2011yy}, $J/\psi$ meson \cite{Gubler:2011ua} and $\Upsilon$ meson \cite{Suzuki:2012ze}.
-In Gaussian Sum Rule there is a study for mixed states of the glueballs and scalar mesons.